 EL-65

 Hans Ellenberger, who lives in Switzerland, worked a year on his computer and finished it in 1965.
-A small desk-top machine, looking a little like a Wang calculator with a separate keyboard, EL-65 has a keyboard input and Nixietube readout.
+A small desk-top machine, looking a little like a Wang calculator with a separate keyboard, EL-65 has a keyboard input and Nixie-tube readout.
 Size is 40 by 40 by 20 centimeters.

 A serial-type computer, EL-65 has 3 registers, 30 words in flip-flop memory, and 15 instructions.
 The transistors are AC122 (AF pnp germanium) "because of price."

 Addition and subtraction times are 1/50 second.
 The longest multiplication and division times require 1.3 seconds.
-In addition to these four basic functions, EL-65 can also perform negative multiplica-
+In addition to these four basic functions, EL-65 can also perform negative multiplication, and accumulate products.

-Number 8 -- January 1968

-A C S NEWSLETTER

-tion, and accumulate products.